mdweaver/mdweaver.github.io/research.md

 ##Dissertation<a name="dissertation"></a>

 ##Papers<a name="publications"></a>
-<a href='https://dl.dropboxusercontent.com/u/8139153/NellisWeaverRosenzweig-APSA2015.pdf'>*"Do parties matter for ethnic violence?
-Evidence from India,"*</a> (Under review)
+*"<a href='https://dl.dropboxusercontent.com/u/8139153/NellisWeaverRosenzweig-APSA2015.pdf'>Do parties matter for ethnic violence?
+Evidence from India</a>,"* (Under review)

 *with Gareth Nellis and Steven Rosenzweig*